American Prairie furthers its mission to provide meaningful public access by building opportunities for education.

 As a “living laboratory” for students of all ages, American Prairie offers a backdrop for learning that exposes visitors to the full diversity of ecological, cultural and historical elements unique to the northern Great Plains.

 Over the last decade, we’ve partnered with other organizations to create rich learning experiences for a wide variety of visitors, including state and national educational groups, local school children and our neighbors in surrounding communities, volunteers and conservation professionals from around the world, and students at advanced levels of education who are looking to conduct research.

 THE ENRICO EDUCATION & SCIENCE CENTER

-In 2015, American Prairie Reserve began the next phase of educational outreach thanks to a generous donation from the Enrico family.
+In 2015, American Prairie began the next phase of educational outreach thanks to a generous donation from the Enrico family.
 The Danny, Joey and Gigi Enrico Education & Science Center opened in Spring 2015 to serve as our permanent hub of learning and science activity.
 Read more about the programs and facilities available to students and researchers at the Enrico Center.

 We have welcomed the following groups over the years:

 - Montana Wilderness School’s Missouri River Exploration

 - Montana thought leaders hosted by Randy and Nora Gray

 - Graduate researcher and naturalists from Clemson University

 - Student group from Hawaii